China says investigating powerful former security chief for graft

 GROWING CRACKDOWN

 During his five-year tenure as security chief, Zhou oversaw the police force, civilian intelligence apparatus, paramilitary police, judges and prosecutors.
-Under his watch, government spending on domestic security exceeded the defence budget.
+Under his watch, government spending on domestic security exceeded the defense budget.

 But Zhou became too powerful, sources with ties to the leadership have said, and that position was downgraded during a reshuffle in 2012 in which his successor was made a member of the Politburo, a 25-member body which reports to the Standing Committee.